usnistgov/imppy3d/anaconda/ReadMe.txt

   conda env create -f anaconda_env_py39_generic.yml

 This will use the Conda package manager to resolve dependency issues.
-However, Conda can be time consuming.
+However, Conda can be time consuming compared to PIP.

 An alternative installation method utilizes the PIP manger instead of Conda.
-This can easily be tried using following generic-PIP YML file:
+This can easily be tried using following generic-PIP YML file along with the following steps:

   conda env create -f anaconda_env_py39_generic_pip.yml

+Then, you must activate the new environment,

+    conda activate env_xct

+At this point, the additional dependencies can be installed using PIP via the included text file called "requirements.txt".
+Use the following PIP command to install them:

+  pip install --user -r requirements.txt